Good Lambda Inequalities and Variable Orlicz Hardy Spaces: Introduction

+where the $C$ in question is the same as the constant in the definition of \sci\ for $\Phi$ with $B^{1/p}(2\pi)^{1-1/p}$ in place of $B$. \end{proof}

+\begin{example} Suppose that $\Phi_x(t) = t^p w(x)$.
+This corresponds to a weighted $L^p$ space.
+Then the family $\Phi$ is slowly changing on intervals if and only if $w(x)$ is bounded above and below away from $0$, i.e.\ there are constants $c$ and $C$ such that $0 < c < w(x) < C < \infty$ for all $x$. \end{example}

+As shown by the example above, the condition of slowly changing on intervals is sometimes too strict to be of interest.
+We will thus introduce other conditions later.

-Recall that an open set on the unit circle can be decomposed uniquely into a countable disjoint union of open intervals (i.e. arcs).
-We call each of these intervals basic intervals for the open set.
+We now come to definitions that will be important for stating more general conditions than \sci. \begin{definition} Recall that an open set on the unit circle can be decomposed uniquely into a countable disjoint union of open intervals (i.e. arcs).
+We call each of these intervals basic intervals for the open set. \end{definition}